Banyuls AOC: Winemaking

 The production process, known in France as mutage, is similar to that used to make Port.
 Alcohol is added to the must to halt fermentation while sugar levels are still high, preserving the natural sweetness of the grape.
 The wines are then matured in oak barrels, or outside in glass bottles exposed to the sun, allowing the wine to maderise.
 The maturation period is a minimum of ten months for Banyuls AOC.
 The resulting wine bears a similarity to port but tends to be lower in alcohol (≈16% vs. ≈20%).

 Grapes and wines

 Most wines are red, although some white and rosé wines are produced.
 Permitted grape varieties are Grenache noir (at least 50%, 75% for the Grand Cru), Grenache gris, Grenache blanc and Carignan, and also (but rarely used) Macabeu, Muscat and Malvoisie.

 Producers

 Producers of note in Banyuls making traditional Banyuls wines include Domaine de la Rectorie, Domaine Vial-Magneres, Domaine du Traginer, Domaine Madeloc, and Domaine du Mas Blanc.

+Economy

+The Banyuls appellation forms part of the wider vin doux naturel category, which has experienced declining consumption in recent years.
+In 2023 economic reporting indicated structural challenges for producers in the region.Cooperative wineries were loss-making on most wines, with Banyuls Grand Cru cites as an exception but representing only a small share of production.
+Further reporting in January 2026 indicated financial difficulties among major producers.
+The GICB (Groupement Interproducteurs Collioure Banyuls), a cooperative associated with Banyuls production, was near liquidation with approximately €20 million in accumulated debt.